egoodhall/wire-safe-enums/README.md

 so it's unaware of the new enum constant.
 This means that when it receives a JSON value of `"XL"` from `print-service`, it will fail to deserialize the `TeeShirtSize`.

-`WireSafeEnum` prevents such JSON deserialization failures, by deserializing into "known" or "unknown wrapper types, which allows more graceful handling of unknown values.
+`WireSafeEnum` prevents such JSON deserialization failures, by deserializing into a "known" or "unknown" wrapper type, which allows more graceful handling of unknown values.
 This is important because it relaxes the requirements for distributed systems to be deployed in specific (and strict) order before new values may be used.

-> [!IMPORTANT]
+> [!NOTE]
-> Note: `WireSafeEnum` does not solve the issue of actually handling the unknown values.
+> `WireSafeEnum` does not solve the issue of actually handling the unknown values.
 It simply
 > provides a more controlled way to manage unknown value deserialization (and re-serialization).
 > You'll still need to figure out what behavior makes sense for your use-case.